ddbeck/gifs-as-documentation/index.rst

 This is a short guide to using GIFs *in* documentation and *as* documentation.
 Animated GIFs are a great tool for making documentation, but it takes some special care and attention to make them work.

-This guide was started on May 16, 2015 by Daniel D. Beck on his flight to Portland, Oregon en route to attend the Write the Docs conference.
 Your contributions to this guide are welcome!
 If you have a suggestion to improve this guide, please `open an issue on GitHub`__ or `tweet @ddbeck`__.